What Does Water Damage Look Like?

 - Check your gutters and downspouts regularly to ensure they are clean

-- Watch for any faucets, fixtures, or appliances that have begun to leak
+- Watch for any faucets, fixtures, or appliances that have started to leak

-- Invest in a leak detector that can indicate if you have any hidden leaks on your property
+- Invest in a leak detector that can indicate hidden leaks on your property

-- Ensure your water pressure is set at the correct level, as overly pressurized pipes can burst
+- Ensure your water pressure is at the correct level, since overly pressurized pipes can burst

-Furthermore, regular maintenance and inspections of your property’s plumbing and drainage systems can prevent future water damage.
-Being proactive by reinforcing window seals and ensuring landscape grading steers water away from the foundation is also recommended.
+Regular maintenance and inspections of your property’s plumbing and drainage systems also help prevent water damage.
+Strengthen window seals and make sure landscape grading directs water away from your foundation whenever possible.

 Why Choose Us?

-There is no way to predict when water intrusion might occur, which is why our Everett water restoration team offers 24/7 service to customers in Redmond, Island County, Snohomish County, and the Greater Seattle Area.
-At Alpine Cleaning & Restoration, we realize every single day you have to remain outside of your home can be stressful.
+No one can predict when water will get into their home, so our Everett water restoration team offers 24/7 service to customers in Redmond, Island County, Snohomish County, and the Greater Seattle Area.
+At Alpine Cleaning & Restoration, we realize every day you have to stay outside your home is stressful.

-We are focused on restoring your house and returning its contents as quickly as possible so you can return home.
-Our commitment to customer satisfaction is reflected in the positive feedback we've received from homeowners who trust us with their restoration needs.
-For a closer look at our work, feel free to browse our gallery showcasing completed restoration projects.
+We focus on restoring your house and its contents quickly so you can return home.
+Our commitment to customer satisfaction shows in the positive feedback we've received from homeowners who rely on our restoration services.
+You can see examples of our work in our gallery of completed projects.

-Our family-owned approach ensures personalized service, and we pride ourselves on fostering relationships within the communities we serve.
-Our ongoing partnerships with local organizations in Everett underscore our dedication to community involvement and support.
+Our family-owned approach brings personalized service, and we build strong relationships in the communities we serve.
+Our partnerships with local organizations in Everett reflect our support for the area and its people.

 If your property has encountered water damage, call us today or contact us online to schedule restoration services in Everett.